Organ Donation & Transplantation

 The longer the wait, the more that will die waiting.

-When you consider than less than 1% of all deaths in B.C. will result in organ donation you can see the critical nature of these numbers and the need to improve registration.
+When you consider that only approximately 3% of all deaths in B.C. will result in organ donation, there is a critical need to improve registration.
 If everyone in B.C. was registered there would be a significant reduction in the waiting list.
-Since 1968, there have been more than 4,700 organ transplants in B.C.
-More living donor kidney transplants have been performed each year than deceased donor kidney transplants each year since 1999 (only 54 in 2008).
+Since 1968, there have been more than 6,200 organ transplants in B.C.
+More living donor kidney transplants have been performed each year than deceased donor kidney transplants each year since 1999 (107 in 2014).

 Are You Registered?